 In every organization, finance performs a number of critical functions that are key for a company to deliver performance results, report out to investors, manage internal functions, and so on.
 While these core functions are absolutely vital to your business, they are largely supportive functions that do not always drive results.

 Yet as 8020 Consultant and seasoned Finance Leader Kalman Portman has seen first-hand, this doesn’t necessarily have to be the case.
 In fact, this traditional top-down focus can lead to missed opportunities that, when realized, can have a significant impact to the bottom line.
-To understand those opportunities, we asked Kalman to share his insights.
+To understand those opportunities, we asked Kalman to share his insights on financial planning teams.

 Can you explain what you mean by using a financial planning team as a performance driver?
 And how this is accomplished?